Our free membership, business.com+, takes the pain out of choosing new business services.

 What are the cons of hiring a contractor?

-Contractors are only with your company for a short period of time, so their knowledge of your company and product will be limited.
-Although they can do the necessary research to complete a project for you, they will lack the insider brand knowledge that can only be learned over a long time with the company.
+Contractors are typically with your company for only a short time, so their knowledge of your business and products may be limited.
+While they can conduct the research needed to complete a project, they often lack the insider brand understanding that comes from being deeply involved with the company over time.

-“If you’re hiring contractors to produce any work that is designed to convey the mission and brand of your company, such as marketing, it may be better to go with a full-time employee that’s more involved with your company, with a better understanding of it as a whole,” said Steiner.
+“If you’re hiring contractors to produce any work that is designed to convey the mission and brand of your company, such as marketing, it may be better to go with a full-time employee who’s more involved with your company, with a better understanding of it as a whole,” Steiner advised.

-Just as you can terminate any contractor at will, contractors are free to move on to the next job with little or no notice.
-While it’s true your own employees could do this too, because there are time restrictions on the terms of a contractor’s job, they are much more motivated to be on the lookout for the next job opportunity elsewhere.
-Critical job functions may be impaired if a significant percentage of your workforce is prone to high turnover and lack of commitment.
+Just as you can terminate a contractor at will, they’re also free to move on to the next job with little or no notice.
+While your employees could technically do the same, contractors are more likely to be actively looking for their next opportunity due to the temporary nature of their work.
+If a significant portion of your workforce consists of short-term contractors, critical job functions may be disrupted by high turnover and a lack of long-term commitment.

 TipBottom line